Improve your copywriting skills with these copywriting tips for social media.

 Step 3: Desire – show exactly how your product/service/idea can solve their problems.
 You can discuss features + insert before and after photos.

 Step 4: Action – direct your audience to take action by either subscribing, commenting or visiting your store.

 STEP 3: LEARN TO WRITE GOOD CALLS-TO-ACTION FOR SOCIAL MEDIA POSTS

 So now that you know how to research and write marketing content for social media the last step is conversion: how can you convince your fans, audience and followers to take immediate action?

 You may want them to sign up for a free trial?
 Download an e-book?
-Drive more traffic to you e-commerce site or Call you?
+Drive more traffic to your e-commerce site or call you?

 This is what a solid call-to-action (CTA) can help you with!

 A good CTA should focus on your reader.